 Triangle Sum Theorem

-Directions: Using the digits 1-9 at most one time each, fill in the blanks so that when you solve for x, it is a whole number.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that when you solve for x, it is a whole number.

 Hint